-To assess the relationship between emotion coherence and well-being, we analyzed archival data from a study conducted in the Berkeley Psychophysiology Laboratory (Sze et al., 2010) that examined the hypothesis that individuals with greater bodily awareness training had higher coherence between subjective experience and heart period.
+To assess the relationship between emotion coherence and wellbeing, we analyzed archival data from a study conducted in the Berkeley Psychophysiology Laboratory (Sze et al., 2010) that examined the hypothesis that individuals with greater bodily awareness training had higher coherence between subjective experience and heart period.
 The sample included participants with varying levels of body awareness training.
 Participants (N = 63, 40 women and 23 men) included 21 experienced Vipassana meditators, 21 dancers, and 21 individuals with no body awareness training.
 The current study includes five self-report measures (life satisfaction, anxiety, depression, reappraisal, and suppression) that were not reported in Sze et al. (2010).
 Participants were initially recruited by posting flyers at various locations in the San Francisco Bay Area, such as meditation centers, dance centers, and general stores, as well as by posting announcements online in meditation, dance, and community forums.
 Participants' ages ranged from 18 to 40 years (M = 28.42, SD = 5.94).
 The majority of the participants in this study were Caucasian (77.8%), followed by Asian (12.7%), Latino (3.2%), African American (1.6%), and other ethnicities (4.8%).
-The sample was generally in good mental health (See Supplemental Content for additional Demographic information).
+The sample was generally in good mental health (see online supplemental materials for additional demographic information).
 Given the archival nature of the dataset, we had a fixed sample size of 63.
-Post-hoc power analyses, based on our primary regression analysis (participants with greater coherence reported greater well-being) suggest that, with an effect size of .30, alpha= .05, and 1 predictor variable, power = .99.
-In our model with additional covariates (including age, gender, and body awareness group as covariates), with an effect size of .31, alpha= .05, and 1 predictor variable, power = .94.
-Data for the primary study variables can be found at https://osf.io/e4zmq/?view only=3be3e77f959b43c78a3d75a846792e64.
+Post hoc power analyses, based on our primary regression analysis (participants with greater coherence reported greater well-being) suggest that, with an effect size of .30, $\alpha = .05$, and one predictor variable, power = .99.
+In our model with additional covariates (including age, gender, and body awareness group as covariates), with an effect size of .31, $\alpha = .05$, and one predictor variable, power = .94.
+Data for the primary study variables can be found at https://osf.io/e4zmq/?view_only=3be3e 77f959b43cv78a3d75a846792e64.